 All of the products we use and install come with a manufacturers warranty.
 They are usually listed as lasting a certain number of years when exposed (meaning to direct sunlight) and a far greater number of years when buried.
 While the cost to install and bury a liner is more expensive than leaving it exposed, it greatly lengthens the lifespan of your liner.
 Replacing a liner can cost nearly the same amount as installing a fresh one which is why we prefer to add a layer of dirt to a new liner when building a pond.
 6"-12" of dirt is usually sufficient to cover the liner and help protect it from cracking due to prolonged sun exposure.

 Caution and expertise is needed when burying large liners because the weight of heavy machinery can damage the liner making it unusable.
-Spreading dirt by hand may not be a realistic option when dealing with large ponds so we complete this work with equipment.
+Spreading dirt by hand may not be a realistic option when dealing with ponds that are in the acre-size so we complete this work with heavy equipment.
 Specifically, this can be executed by building a thick dirt road in the pond that will cover the liner and allow access to vehicles.
 From here, we can transport fill dirt into the pond and begin to cover larger sections of the liner using our equipment.
 As you can imagine, this process can be time consuming and is much easier to pull off during the dryer months in Florida.

 Installation of Fish Pond Liners